dylanbeattie/dylanbeattie.net/_songs/big_rewrite.md

 date: 2017-06-18
 ---

-The story goes that an interviewer once asked Don McLean what American Pie actually meant... his reply?
-"What does American Pie mean?
-It means I never have to work again."
+The story goes that an interviewer once asked Don McLean what American Pie actually meant.
+His reply?
+'What does American Pie mean?
+It means I never have to work again.'

 When I wanted to write something that captured the whole history of software development, from assembly to MS-DOS to the dotcom bubble to devops and cloud and agile, there was really only one song to work with.
-And, of course, the 'big rewrite' is one of those eternal fallacies of our industry, generation after generation of developers doomed to repeat history because they haven't learned from it.
+And, of course, the 'big rewrite' is one of those eternal fallacies of our industry: generation after generation of developers doomed to repeat history because they haven't learned from it.

 But mainly it's just a sort of combined music/technology nostalgia trip.